 Identify the Ideal Leads

 It’s impossible to try to be appealing to your leads and prospects if you don’t know them so your first goal should be to identify your ideal leads who will be the most prepared to convert.
 Your company will serve many unique customers, but by identifying pain points, their desired solutions, and their motivation(s), you can create prospect personas.

 Each persona created will become a segment for which marketing content will be organized.
 This ensures that content is actually created for the persona that will value it most.
 After the personas have been created, they need to be tested with your appropriate content to judge if the personas were accurate.
 Be aware there will be outliers who don’t fit your personas.
 People don’t fit well in boxes.

 Score the Leads

 Which leads are the most likely to convert?
 Which leads are the next ones to them?
-Begin scoring leads on their likelihood of converting based on the interactions they’ve made on the website.
+Lead scoring software helps you score leads on their likelihood of converting based on the interactions they’ve made on the website.
 Each interaction shows a differing level of interest in the business, so score accordingly.
 Assign points for each behavior, the form of activity, buying stage, budget, demographic, and behavioral data.
 This will be important for preserving resources for the leads that have the highest value.

 This scoring will also help differentiate between cold leads who have given their contact information but haven’t interacted in any other way, warm leads who have interacted with products and listed services but haven’t made a decision (i.e. adding to shopping cart but not purchasing), and hot leads who interact with products and services and know when they want to purchase.